CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ## Run the Update Script for the Self-paced Labs

 Cumulus Networks offers the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Virtual Test Drive">}} to help you get familiar with Cumulus Linux.
-The test drive includes various self-paced labs so you practice configuring Cumulus Linux and using features such as BGP.
+The test drive includes various self-paced labs that let you practice configuring Cumulus Linux and use features such as BGP.

 The self-paced labs in the Virtual Test Drive use the following topology: